How do I sign up?

-- Agree to pay 1/12 of the overdue amount of your bill, plus 1/12 of your current bill, all disconnection and connection fees, and agree to pay the remainder in equal payments over the next 11 months; or
+- Agree to pay 1/12 of the overdue amount of your bill, plus 1/12 of your current bill, all disconnection and reconnection fees plus any applicable deposit owed to the utility, and agree to pay the remainder in equal payments over the next 11 months; or

 - Negotiate a payment plan to pay the overdue amount off quicker than 12 months.

 - Remember, you must also pay your full bills for new service you use while paying off the overdue amount.

 Apply for federal, state, local or special funds for which you are eligible.

 If you are behind in a previous payment plan and cannot catch up, you need to make a new payment agreement with the utility.

 If you have illegally used service, you must pay for the value of the illegally used service.

 Utilities must inform you of the Cold Weather Rule payment plan as well as other available payment plans.
 Remember, under the Cold Weather Rule, you always have the option of spreading your payment over a total of 12 months.

 Utilities must send written notice to customers 10 days before disconnection, plus attempt a phone call or personal contact the day before.